gnubufferoverflows/ortsoc-opinion-piece/README.md

 I have also heard there are plans to offer a doctorate level degree.
 Given that the ORTSOC's director doesn't himself have a doctoral degree (his academic experience is as an English major), I am not sure how he plans to make this work.
 I'm not trying to be an academic elitist here.
 This is just what I've heard  from other faculty.

+## Positive Things
+* Put experience on your resume
+* Real penetration test of a client, potentially
+* Guest speakers, though they are usually not announced in advance so you cannot figure out ahead of time what you would want to ask.

 ## Rotations

 ORTSOC is a three quarter capstone program.
 As you might have imagined, since the program is themed after a teaching hospital, there are clinical rotations.
 You get assigned to a rotation, and you do that particular rotation for a few weeks.
 From the ORTSOC website, some of these rotations are: